-Scripture does not record direction-keeping features attached to the Ark.
+Scripture does not record direction-keeping features attached to the ark.
 They might have been obvious to a 500-year-old, or perhaps they were common among ships in Noah's day as they were afterwards.
-At the same time, the brief specifications in Genesis make no mention of other important details, such as storage of drinking water, disposal of excrement, or the way to get out of the Ark.
+At the same time, the brief specifications in Genesis make no mention of other important details, such as storage of drinking water, disposal of excrement, or the way to get out of the ark.
 Obviously Noah needed to know how many animals were coming, but this is not recorded either.

-The Bible gives clear instruction for the construction of a number of things, but it does not specify many aspects of the Ark's construction.
-Nothing in this newly depicted Ark contradicts Scripture, even though it may be different from more accepted designs.
+The Bible gives clear instruction for the construction of a number of things, but it does not specify many aspects of the ark's construction.
+Nothing in this newly depicted ark contradicts Scripture, even though it may be different from more accepted designs.
 But this design, in fact, shows us just how reasonable Scripture is as it depicts a stable, comfortable, and seaworthy vessel that was capable of fulfilling all the requirements stated in Scripture.

-Details of design
+Details of Design

-Scripture gives no clue about the details of Noah's Ark beyond its proportions that are given in Genesis 6:15, which reads: "And this is how you shall make it: The length of the ark shall be three hundred cubits, its width fifty cubits, and its height thirty cubits."
-This new design incorporates the following features that are found on ancient ocean-going vessels.
+Scripture gives no clue about the details of Noah's ark beyond its proportions that are given in Genesis 6:15, which reads: "This is how you are to make it: the length of the ark 300 cubits, its breadth 50 cubits, and its height 30 cubits."
+This new design incorporates the following features that are found on ancient ocean-going vessels: